Ingrown Toenails

 ingrown toenailAn ingrown toenail is caused when a toenail grows sideways into the bed of the nail, causing pain and swelling.
 The nail can sometimes exacerbate and become infected, creating serious drainage.

 There are many risk factors that can predispose a person to this common condition.
 Cutting your nails too short, participating in sports, diabetes, being overweight, or having a fungal infection of the toe can all cause an ingrown toenail.
 The condition can often be related to genetics, as many people are genetically predisposed to ingrown nails.
-More often than not, the problem can arise from wearing ill-fitting shoes or from shoes that keep the feet slightly damp.
+More often than not, the problem can arise from wearing ill-fitting shoes or from shoes that keep the feet slightly damp, sometimes leading individuals to consider ingrown toenail surgery in Houston when the issue becomes severe or recurring.

 To prevent ingrown toenails, allow your toenails to grow a little longer and avoid cutting them too short.
 If you do develop an ingrown nail, soaking the toe in hot water will help prevent infection and lessen pain.
 You may want to add antibiotic soap or Epsom salts to the water, which will provide further protection against infection.